streamnative/function-mesh-website/docs/install-function-mesh.md

 ---
-title: Install Function Mesh
+title: Installation
 category: installation
 id: install-function-mesh
 ---

 This document describes how to install Function Mesh based on your application in Kubernetes and how to start Function Mesh Proxy in case you want to use the [`pulsar-admin`](https://pulsar.apache.org/docs/en/pulsar-admin/) CLI tool to manage Pulsar Functions and connectors.

+## Install Function Mesh

+This section describes how to install Function Mesh based on your application in Kubernetes.

-## Prerequisites
+### Prerequisites

 Before installing Function Mesh, ensure to perform the following operations.